 4.Repeat the process by sending out the same apostles and evangelists or by sending those who emerge from within the church.
 The apostles who planted churches, if they are sent out, should periodically return to those churches to strengthen and sharpen them (Acts 14:22).

 Regarding The Multiplication of the Church, the Gospel should spread (as to reach the lost and multiply the church) most commonly from house to house (Acts 5:42, 16:14-15, 18:7-8, Matthew 10:12, Luke 10:5).
 Regarding The Edification of the Church, disciples ought to be taught and edified most commonly from house to house (Acts 2:46, 20:20-21), while larger assemblies in other spaces are also encouraged (1 Corinthians 14:23).
-Valiant Ministries International focuses on getting disciples meeting in each other’s homes as their primary source of community and continued discipleship, although we also meet as a whole church on Sundays.
-Disciples must be taught, while they gather in each other’s homes, to participate in all three facets of Jesus’ ministry… healing the sick, casting out demons, and preaching/teaching the Word of God.
+We focus on getting disciples meeting in each other’s homes as their primary source of community and continued discipleship, although we also encourage whole-church meetings.
+Disciples must be taught, while they gather in each other’s homes, to participate in all three facets of Jesus’ ministry…healing the sick, casting out demons, and preaching/teaching the Word of God.

 Both the Old and New Testaments of the Bible we regard as the inspired Word of God.
 The entire Bible is inerrant, infallible, and immutable; it is our first and final authority.
 Every word is true and relevant for today.
 We must accept all of the Bible or none of it.
 It trumps every other word, every feeling, every prophecy, every opinion, every vision, and every dream.
 2 Timothy 3:16-17, 2 Peter 1:21, Joshua 21:45, Psalm 33:4, 138:2, John 17:17.